leosoftlima/mining_git_flex/README.md

 -
 It is necessary to provide GitHub user data (login, password, e-mail and security token) by configuring the properties file at src/resources path (properties net.wagstrom.research.github.login, net.wagstrom.research.github.password, net.wagstrom.research.github.email and net.wagstrom.research.github.token).

 Compilation
+-
 This project uses Apache Maven to manage all dependencies and versioning.
 More about Maven: https://maven.apache.org/

 Execution
 -
-(1) Generate the jar file (MiningGit-1.0-jar-with-dependencies.jar)by using Maven;
-(2) Locate the jar and the configuration.properties file at target folder;
-(3) Configure the properties file;
+(1) Generate the jar file (MiningGit-1.0-jar-with-dependencies.jar)by using Maven (2) Locate the jar and the configuration.properties file at target folder (3) Configure the properties file
-(4) Run the jar by command line: java -jar MiningGit-1.0-jar-with-dependencies.jar.
+(4) Run the jar by command line: java -jar MiningGit-1.0-jar-with-dependencies.jar

 To remember: The jar and the properties file must be at the same folder.